davidlares/larajwt/README.md

 2. Run the migrations

 3. Add a record (email/password) to the `users` table.
-You can use the following script with Tinker.
+You can use the following script with `Laravel Tinker`.

 ```
 $user = \App\User();